daumie/blog/_posts/2016-07-18-getting-started-with-binary.md

 ### Referance Table

 Here is a reference table for the different number systems.
+It is useful for converting between binary and hexadecimal or octal _(and vice versa)_.

 |Decimal 	|Binary 	|Octal 	|Hexadecimal|
 |:---|---:|---:|---:|